Want to fly for less? Read our tips for finding cheap flights that have saved us thousands on flights!

 Flying during offseason

-Flying during the offseason or shoulder season for the destination you want to visit can pay off big time when it comes to prices (both flights and accomodations) and with crowds.
+Flying during the offseason or shoulder season for the destination you want to visit can pay off big time when it comes to prices (both flights and accommodations) and with crowds.

 The downside is that sometimes the weather isn’t as perfect (ex: the offseason in Seattle is during the rainier months) or maybe some attractions are closed (such as trails in the spring that are still a bit snowy).
 But if you don’t mind if things aren’t 100% perfect, this is a great way to save money!